franciscop/umbrella/documentation.md

 ```

 ### Parameters

-`html`: a string containing the html that is going to be inserted.
+`html = ""`: a string containing the html that is going to be inserted or a function that returns the html to be inserted.

+`elements = [""]`: an array of elements that will be passed to the callback.
+The callback is executed once per element, and all of them are appended consecutively.
+It can also be a css selector, so the function will be executed once per matched element.